In the real estate investing world, there is no shortage of debates. One of my favorites is this (seemingly) simple question:

 But what always seems to take the longest is making sure the financing is in place.
 The bank needs to do due diligence on the buyer as well as the property, and that takes time.

 In those deals where time is a factor (and it usually is), paying in cash eliminates the bank altogether, which significantly reduces closing time.

 In relation to my previous point, this creates more certainty that the deal will actually get done.
-After all, no-one likes to sit in limbo.
+After all, no one likes to sit in limbo.

 Sometimes, people are simply on the clock to get things done.
 For example, they may need to get into another building for a 1031 exchange within a certain time period.
 Or, maybe they’re trying to purchase another property and they need the cash from the sale to move into the next one.

-Or perhaps, as in the case of my own next property purchase, the seller needs to make the sale happen before the end of the year– otherwise, the tax for sale of the property in that state increases significantly.
+Or perhaps, as in the case of my own next property purchase, the seller needs to make the sale happen before the end of the year– otherwise, the tax for the sale of the property in that state increases significantly.